pujakumari-6/HackathonBackend/Readme.md

 3. Make migrations using the following command: python manage.py makemigrations python manage.py migrate

+4. The accounts_role table is being used as master table so enter data in the same
+using:
+INSERT INTO table_name (role)
+VALUES
+    (‘Doctor’),
+    (‘Nurse’),
+    (‘Admin’);
-4. Then run “python manage.py createsuperuser” to create an admin or superuser.
+5. Then run “python manage.py createsuperuser” to create an admin or superuser.
+And then inside the accounts_userrolemap insert data for the admin you created:
+INSERT INTO accounts_userrolemap  (user_id,role_id)
+VALUES
+    (1,3);
-5. Run “python manage.py runserver” to run the server on localhost.
+6. Run “python manage.py runserver” to run the server on localhost.

 GETTING INTO THE PROJECT:
 This system has a ‘Home’ page which has two main goal:
 1. Sign in: To Sign in
 2. Prescription: To view prescriptions by patient using registration Id.
+3. About Us

 'About Us' page  allows us to get some more information about the quality and the services of the hospital.